 The Springdale Public Library offers themed special events for children of all ages.
 Unless otherwise noted, all events are free and do not require registration to attend.

-All Story Time programs are free.
-During the summer, registration is required.
+All Story Time programs are free and no registration is required.

 If you would like to bring a group of 5 or more children to a story time, please call the library in advance (no need to call in advance for special events).
 Children under the age of eleven must always be supervised by an adult, in all areas of the library.
 A parent or adult caregiver of children under age eleven must remain in the library while school age children are attending programs.